Efrén Rebolledo: Biography

 are brimming with the venom of lust.

 Before ambassador Luis G. Pardo's departure for Europe, he designated Rebolledo as chargé d'affaires.
 He himself left in June 1915 funded by a loan from Mitsui & Co.

 Between 1911 and 1919, in addition to his own works he translated those by Rudyard Kipling, Oscar Wilde, and Maurice Maeterlinck.
-In 1912, he founded Nosotros magazine with Gregorio López, Francisco González Guerrero, and Rodrigo Torres Hernández; with Enrique González Martínez and Ramón López Velarde, he founded the Revista Pegaso in 1917.
+In 1912, he founded Nosotros magazine with Gregorio López y Fuentes, Francisco González Guerrero, and Rodrigo Torres Hernández; with Enrique González Martínez and Ramón López Velarde, he founded the Revista Pegaso in 1917.
 Between 1918 and 1922, he served as deputy for Hidalgo's first district to the Congress of the Union.
 In his campaign he made home visits and held literary gatherings where he gave out his books.
 During his tenure, he fought for the rights of the Mezquital Valley peasants, however was comfortable under the regimes of Porfirio Díaz and Victoriano Huerta.

 He served as first secretary in Oslo, Norway, from August 1919 to 1922.
 His 1922 works were published by Peter Tidemand Malling's Det Mallingske Bogtrykkeri.
 In 1919, he met 19-year-old Thorborg Blomkvist, whom he married in spring 1921.
 They had three children: Thor Rebolledo Blomkvist (December 1921), Efrén Rebolledo Blomkvist (1924–2006), and Gloria Rebolledo Blomkvist.
 Between July and December 1921, he worked on Saga de Sigrida la Blonda; he gave a personal copy to his son Efrén, who gifted it to friend and co-worker at the University of Oslo Professor Juan López Pellicer.
 After his tenure he moved to Madrid, Spain.

 On 10 or 11 December 1929, he died in Madrid due to complications with face paralysis first suffered in 1910.
 Javier Sánchez Mejorada requested his remains be returned to Mexico and his family receive a lifetime pension; neither were granted.
 Rebolledo was buried in the Cementerio de la Almudena on 15 July 1940 and no pension was awarded to Blomkvist-Rebolledo.
 He is commemorated in the name of the Foro Cultural Efrén Rebolledo in Pachuca.
 One of his descendants is his Norwegian grandson, Torgeir Rebolledo Pedersen.